To walk abroad is, not with eyes,Thomas Traherne

 Else may the silent feet,

 Move up and down, and see no good

 Nor joy nor glory

 Accessible mainly from the months of June to September, this route is a paradise for those who love driving.
-Prefer exploring it on foot rather than on wheels?
+Prefer exploring it by a walking tour rather than on wheels?
 Go ahead as both are equally rewarding.
 Kjolur route, is called the haunted highway for a reason — it’s challenging in the months of extreme cold as heavy snowstorms are expected.

 Where to: Gullfoss waterfall – Blonduos